 Twenty percent of the food served on campus is grown by students in our own gardens, greenhouses, orchards, and forests.
 We use no chemical pesticides and fertilizers.

 We don’t outsource what we put into our bodies.
 Rather, our chef and student workers in the Sterling Kitchen work to make the best use of our food resources to make healthy, tasty meals that accommodate the dietary needs of our community members.
 The Sterling Kitchen is also a longtime member of the Vermont Fresh Network; we connect with local farms to put fresh food on the table.

 - Sterling College has been a leader in seeking alternative sources of energy and even investments to fuel our endeavors.

 - Sterling College was the third college in the nation, and the first college in Vermont, to divest its endowment from fossil fuel extractors.

-- Sterling will produce more than 80 percent of its energy through solar power after installing 11 new solar trackers on campus in 2016.
+- Sterling will produce some of its energy through solar power after the installation of 11 new solar trackers on campus in 2016.